Jatavarman Sundara Pandyan I: Expedition to the North

 After subduing the Kadava Kopperunchingan II, Sundara Pandyan led an expedition to the North.
-Pandyan forces killed the Telugu ruler Vijaya Gandagopala and captured Kanchipuram in 1258.
-This bought them in conflict with the Kakatiyas under Ganapati II.
+Pandyan forces killed the Telugu Choda ruler Vijaya Gandagopala of Nellore Chodas and captured Kanchipuram in 1258.
+This put them in conflict with the Kakatiyas under Ganapati II.
 Sundara Pandiyan I defeated a Telugu army at Mudugur in the current Nellore district and performed a virabisheka to commemorate the end of his campaign.
-However Ganapathi II later defeated Kopperunchingan II who was by then a Pandyan ally and recaptured territories up to Kanchipuram.
+However, Ganapathi II later defeated Kopperunchinga II who was by then a Pandyan ally and recaptured territories up to Kanchipuram.
 The Kadava Pallava Kopperinjungan II was followed by very weak successors and Sundara Pandyan annexed Kanchi, Nellore and Visayavadai (modern Vijayawada) regions to the Pandyan Kingdom.

 Patronage of temples

-Sundara Pandyan used the vast treasure he got out of his wars to beautify the Siva temple in Chidambaram and the Vishnu temple in Srirangam.
+Sundara Pandyan used the vast treasure he got out of his wars to beautify the Shiva temple in Chidambaram and the Vishnu temple in Srirangam.
 For gold plating the roofs of these two temples he was given the title of "pon veindha perumal"(பொன் வேய்ந்த பெருமாள்).He also gave many grants to temples in Trichy, Thanjavur and Kanchipuram.
 He built a temple at Aragalur (Magadai Mandalam) for the merit of Kulasekara around 1259.
 He acknowledged the contributors of other dynasties to Tamil Nadu by building a gate at the Sri Ranganathaswami Temple at Srirangam in which he engraved the names of all the four great empires of Tamil Nadu namely the Cholas, Pallavas, Pandyas and the Cheras.
 He also built the East tower of the Madurai Meenakshi Temple.
 He gold plated and placed the gold gilded Kalasam atop the gopurum of the Ananda Nilayam vimana of Tirumala Venkateswara Temple.
 In 1263 CE, he renovated the gopuram of Koneswaram temple and his son Veera Pandyan implanted the Pandyan victory flag and insignia of a "Double Fish" emblem at Konamalai.